adiack/adiack.github.io/README.md

 Abdoulaye holds a BSc degree of Software Engineering from Concordia University, Montréal, Canada.
 He is from Senegal 🇸🇳 and has made Ghana 🇬🇭 his home for the past few years.

+Abdoulaye advises startups and is an early investor in Bitcoin technologies companies.

 # Interests

  - Research + innovation + startups in Africa